Quick Start

 on Amoy (L2) ()

-Operator account x 3: Register 3 self-deploy Operator addresses for operator registration in the subsequent steps.
-You can also use this to create and fund these accounts.
+Operator account x 3: Create three internal Operator addresses for registration in the subsequent steps.
+You can use this to create and fund these accounts.
 These funds are used to cover gas fees for operator registration on L1.

 For the demo AVS, operator1